Baltic region

-The terms Baltic Sea Region, Baltic Rim countries (or simply the Baltic Rim), and the Baltic Sea countries/states refer to slightly different combinations of countries in the general area surrounding the Baltic Sea, mainly in Northern Europe.
-The term "Baltic states" refers specifically to one such grouping.
+The Baltic Sea Region, alternatively the Baltic Rim countries (or simply the Baltic Rim), and the Baltic Sea countries/states, refers to the general area surrounding the Baltic Sea, including parts of Northern, Central and Eastern Europe.
+Unlike the "Baltic states", the Baltic region includes all countries that border the sea.

 Etymology

 The first to name it the Baltic Sea (Mare Balticum) was 11th century German chronicler Adam of Bremen.

 Denotation

 Depending on the context the Baltic Sea Region might stand for: